What is neurosurgery?

 Our doctors also use intraoperative radiation therapy (IORT) to deliver radiation directly to the area of the tumor resection.
 This may help avoid damage to surrounding normal structures, particularly the scalp and the skin on the scalp.
 It may also allow for higher doses of radiation to be delivered along the edges of the tumor, while helping to spare healthy areas of the brain.

 Stereotactic radiation therapy (SRT) may be used to treat metastatic brain cancer, particularly for tumors in more than one location.
 This may help to avoid the pain, discomfort and recovery time associated with surgery.

 Addressing motor and speech impacts

 During brain and spinal surgeries, our neurosurgeons use nerve monitoring technology to help ensure that the patient’s motor function is not being damaged by the procedure.

 For patients with lesions in the areas of the brain that control speech and motor function, our neurosurgeons may recommend awake craniotomy procedures as an extra layer of assessment, to help avoid damage to those key functions.
 During these procedures, patients who meet certain criteria are placed under light sedation.
 Patients are then woken up while the tumor is being removed, and speech or physical therapists work with them to make sure they have not lost motor or speech function.
 Once the tumor resection is complete and the care team is confident the patient has not lost function, the patient is placed back under sedation for the remainder of the procedure.

 Preserving mobility & controlling pain

-Neurologic cancers of the brain and spine, or neurologic problems caused by other cancers, can present unique challenges, including mobility and communication difficulties.
-Your care team will provide a variety of integrative oncology services to help address these challenges throughout your care, so you can continue treatment without complications.
+Neurologic cancers of the brain and spine, or neurologic problems caused by other cancers, may present unique challenges, including mobility and communication difficulties.
+Your care team will offer a variety of supportive care services to help address these challenges throughout your care, so you are better able to continue treatment without complications.

 Learn more about brain cancer treatment